How will these affect you?

 Are there options if you ‘almost’ qualify?

 Yes, those who are ‘nearly there’ have a few options.
-It’s always helpful to double check your input information – that you haven’t, for instance, entered super as a financial asset (necessary) and then entered Account-Based Pension (ABP) payments from this super as well – in which case you’ve doubled up.
+It’s always helpful to double check your input information – that you haven’t, for instance, entered super as a financial asset (necessary) and they entered Account-Based Pension (ABP) payments from this super as well – in which case you’ve doubled up.
 You are almost certain to fail to qualify and may never realise why.

 It also helps to consider the value you declare on home contents and your car – these items may mean a lot to you, but in the eyes of Centrelink you only need to declare garage sale value on the former, and a reasonable second-hand market value on the latter.
 Tom benefitted from this strategy.